 Grants are contingent upon available funds.
 In some cases, the Commission will adjust grant amounts depending upon the number of recommended proposals and total budget.
 The Commission may recommend that the Archivist approve the proposal and extend an offer of a grant with applicable terms and conditions, or it may recommend rejection of the proposal.

-Grant applicants will be notified within two weeks after the Archivist's decision.
+Grant applicants will be reviewed at the November, 2022 meeting and notified within two weeks after the Archivist's decision.

 In order to ensure that you can manage a grant, applicants should review the Federal grant administration rules and regulations governing grants from the NHPRC listed in the Administering an NHPRC Grant section.